-I won’t go into cultural details such as the importance of bowing, or making sure to give and receive everything with two hands (we've got an article, how to offend your South Korean co-workers, that covers that).
+I won’t go into cultural details such as the importance of bowing, or making sure to give and receive everything with two hands.
 Instead, I’m going to focus on things I’ve personally experienced, or observed, in regards to teaching in a public school in Korea.

 Before you commit to finding a program for teaching abroad in Korea, read these tips!

 South Koreans are used to the shenanigans of the North, and they appear quite indifferent when it comes to anything relating to it.
 The only time you’ll hear about North Korea is when you talk to anyone from home.